-The nonprofit ACE Learning Center, an arm of MTSU’s College of Education, is an inclusive preschool for children 12 months to kindergarten age, with and without developmental delays, that provides an environment for them to play and learn with and from each other.
+The nonprofit ACE Learning Center, an arm of MTSU’s College of Education, is an inclusive preschool for children 12 months to kindergarten age, with and without developmental delays, whose environment allows them to play and learn with and from each other.

 Teachers at the center plan activities that help each child develop good communication, social, cognitive and motor skills.
 More than 200 MTSU students work and volunteer with the children and support teachers in the center’s three classrooms during the academic year.

-Now in its 14th year, the Saddle Up fundraiser supports ACE Learning Center projects alongside funds from tuition, MTSU, the United Way of Rutherford and Cannon Counties, the Charity Circle of Murfreesboro and private donations.
+Proceeds from the annual Saddle Up fundraiser go toward ACE Learning Center projects, supporting funds from tuition, MTSU, the United Way of Rutherford and Cannon Counties, the Charity Circle of Murfreesboro and private donations.

-Thanks to Saddle Up supporters, the center’s been able to update its classroom facilities, learning material and services for growing children, a task that always seems to need repeating.
+Thanks to Saddle Up supporters, the center’s been able to update its classroom facilities, learning material and services for growing children, tasks that always seem to need repeating.

 One of the largest projects helped by Saddle Up fundraiser is an expansion of the ACE Learning Center’s unique wheelchair-accessible natural playground along with continuing to provide daily services for local children.